LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 Meshing ITER Baseline scenario
 ==============================

-The ITER baseline scenario case follows the same steps as for the C-mod.
+The ITER baseline scenario case follows the same steps as for the C-Mod.
 Every file which is used for running is located in one working directory called ``baserun``.
 The basic setup of the run directory starts::